Riddars/RAI/Synergy.md

+# 🧪 Dataset: **Synergy – Toxicity of Drug, Nanoparticle, and Their Synergistic Effect on Bacterial Strains**

 ---

-# 🧪 Датасет: **Synergy – Toxicity of Drug, Nanoparticle, and Their Synergistic Effect on Bacterial Strains**
+## 🔷 **Core RAI Fields**

 ---

-## 🔷 **Основные RAI-поля**

----

 ### `rai:dataCollection`

-Данные были собраны из научных публикаций в формате PDF. Извлечение проводилось с помощью автоматических инструментов и дополнительно проверялось вручную. Указано наличие автоматической валидации.
+The data was collected from scientific publications in PDF format.
+Extraction was performed using automated tools and was further manually validated.
+Automatic validation is mentioned.
-☑️ Подтверждено в *Original Data*, *Metadata*, *Note*, *Dataset Description*
+☑️ Confirmed in *Original Data*, *Metadata*, *Note*, *Dataset Description*

 ---

 ### `rai:dataBiases`

-Возможные искажения:
-- Неравномерное распределение наночастиц и антибиотиков;
-- Преобладание определённых бактериальных штаммов;
-- Публикационный байас (данные из уже опубликованных статей);
-- Пропуски в ряде колонок (например, значения MIC, zeta-потенциал, покрытия и т.д.).

-🟡 **[Информация о попытках устранения искажений не предоставлена]**
+Potential biases:
+- Uneven distribution of nanoparticles and antibiotics;
+- Predominance of certain bacterial strains;
+- Publication bias (data sourced from already published studies);
+- Missing values in several columns (e.g., MIC, zeta potential, coating, etc.).

+🟡 **[No information provided regarding bias mitigation efforts]**

 ---

 ### `rai:personalSensitiveInformation`

-Датасет содержит исключительно экспериментальные данные in vitro. Персональных или чувствительных данных в нём нет.
-☑️ Подтверждено по составу таблицы данных и характеру источников.
+The dataset consists solely of in vitro experimental data.
+No personal or sensitive information is present.
+☑️ Confirmed based on the data table structure and nature of sources.

 ---

 ### `rai:dataLimitations`

-- Данные получены в лабораторных условиях in vitro;
-- Не отражают поведение веществ in vivo;
-- Отсутствие некоторых значений (например, MIC, покрытие, зета-потенциал);
-- Возможные вариации в методиках между публикациями.
+- Data obtained under in vitro laboratory conditions;
+- Does not reflect in vivo effects or behavior;
+- Some values are missing (e.g., MIC, coating, zeta potential);
+- Possible methodological variations between publications.

-☑️ Подтверждено в *Dataset Description* и *Notes*
+☑️ Confirmed in *Dataset Description* and *Notes*

 ---

 ### `rai:annotatorDemographics`

-🟡 **[Информация не предоставлена]**
-Нет запроса или описания аннотаторов (количество, возраст, пол, страна, язык, специализация и пр.)
+🟡 **[Information not provided]**
+No request for or description of annotators (number, age, gender, country, native language, specialization, etc.)

 ---

 ### `rai:dataSocialImpact`

-**Потенциальное положительное влияние**:
-- Поддержка исследований по борьбе с антибиотикоустойчивыми бактериями;
-- Разработка комбинированных наносредств с синергетическим эффектом.

-🟡 **[Потенциальные риски/ограничения социального использования не описаны]**
+**Potential positive impacts**:
+- Support for research combating antibiotic-resistant bacteria;
+- Development of combination nano-based agents with synergistic effects.

+🟡 **[Potential risks/limitations regarding social use not described]**

 ---

-## ➕ **Дополнительные метаданные**
+## ➕ **Additional Metadata**

 ---

 ### `keywords`

-наномедицина, антибиотики, синергия, микробиология, MIC, FIC, бактериальные штаммы, устойчивость, комбинированная терапия
-☑️ Обосновано из описания и структуры данных
+nanomedicine, antibiotics, synergy, microbiology, MIC, FIC, bacterial strains, resistance, combination therapy
+☑️ Justified based on data description and structure

 ---

 ### `creator`

-🟡 **[Информация не предоставлена]**

-Имя команды, института или лаборатории не указано.
+🟡 **[Information not provided]**

+No mention of the team, institute, or lab is present.

 ---

 ### `citation`

-🟡 **[Информация не предоставлена]**

-Сведения о публикации или формате цитирования отсутствуют.
+🟡 **[Information not provided]**

+No publication or citation format is provided.

 ---

 ### `semanticTypes`

-☑️ Основано на составе данных:
+☑️ Based on dataset content:
-- Синергетический анализ
+- Synergy analysis
-- Антимикробная активность
+- Antimicrobial activity
-- Предсказание эффективности лекарств
-- Мультимодальные биомедицинские данные
+- Drug efficacy prediction
+- Multimodal biomedical data
-- Информационное извлечение
+- Information extraction

 ---

 ### `preProcessing`

-☑️ Валидация проведена автоматически.
-🟡 Исправления/преобразования (нормализация, обработка ошибок, workarounds) **не описаны**
-🟡 Лемматизация, токенизация и другие NLP-процедуры **не указаны**
+☑️ Automatic validation was performed.
+🟡 Corrections/transformations (normalization, error handling, workarounds) **are not described**
+🟡 Lemmatization, tokenization, and other NLP procedures **are not specified**

 ---

 ### `purpose`

-- Исследование синергетического антимикробного эффекта NPs и антибиотиков
+- Research into synergistic antimicrobial effects of NPs and antibiotics
-- Моделирование взаимодействий в системах drug + nanoparticle
+- Modeling interactions in drug + nanoparticle systems
-- Тестирование алгоритмов выявления синергии
+- Testing algorithms for synergy detection
-☑️ Подтверждено в *Dataset Description*
+☑️ Confirmed in *Dataset Description*

-🟡 Не указан список нерекомендуемых применений → **[Частично предоставлена информация]**
+🟡 No list of non-recommended applications provided → **[Partially provided information]**

 ---

-## 🧩 **Аннотационные поля**
+## 🧩 **Annotation Fields**

 ---

 ### `rai:annotatorDemographics`

-🟡 **[Информация не предоставлена]**

-Нет сведений о площадке, опыте, числе аннотаторов и т.д.
+🟡 **[Information not provided]**

+No details regarding platform, experience, number of annotators, etc.

 ---

 ### `rai:dataAnnotationAnalysis`

-🟡 **[Информация не предоставлена]**

-Нет упоминания об ошибках, конфликтах между аннотаторами, уровнях согласия и способах их разрешения.
+🟡 **[Information not provided]**

+No mention of errors, annotation conflicts, agreement levels, or resolution strategies.

 ---

 ### `rai:dataAnnotationPlatform`

-🟡 **[Информация не предоставлена]**

-Не указано, где и с помощью чего проводилась аннотация (Google Sheets, Excel, Label Studio и т.д.)
+🟡 **[Information not provided]**

+The environment/platform used for annotation is not mentioned (e.g., Google Sheets, Excel, Label Studio, etc.)

 ---

 ### `rai:dataAnnotationProtocol`

-🟡 **[Информация не предоставлена]**

-Нет описания пошагового протокола, инструкции, количества аннотаторов на пример и др.
+🟡 **[Information not provided]**

+No step-by-step protocol, guidelines, number of annotators per item, or verification process is described.

 ---

 ### `rai:machineAnnotationTools`

-🟡 **[Информация не предоставлена]**

-Не указаны инструменты/модели OCR, LLM или NER, если они применялись.
+🟡 **[Information not provided]**

+No tools/models used for OCR, LLM, or NER (if any) are specified.

 ---

-## ⚙ **Поля, связанные с качеством и обработкой данных**
+## ⚙ **Fields Related to Data Quality and Processing**

 ---

 ### `rai:dataCollectionMissingData`

-☑️ Указано, что в некоторых колонках значения отсутствуют (например, drug, zeta_potential, peptide_MIC).
+☑️ It is mentioned that some columns have missing values (e.g., drug, zeta_potential, peptide_MIC).
-Пропуски отображаются как пустые ячейки.

-🟡 Не уточняется, как с ними обращались (удаляли, заполняли и т.п.)
+Missing data appears as empty cells.

+🟡 It is not specified how missing values were handled (e.g., deletion, imputation)

 ---

 ### `rai:dataCollectionRawData`

-☑️ Присутствует ссылка на поля `pdf`, откуда были извлечены статьи.
-🟡 Однако не указано, где хранятся сырые данные, доступны ли они или публикуются → **[Информация не предоставлена]**
+☑️ A `pdf` field is included indicating the source articles.
+🟡 However, it is not specified where the raw data is stored, whether it is accessible or published → **[Information not provided]**

 ---

 ### `rai:dataCollectionType`

-☑️ Указано: сбор данных из статей (PDF), через автоматическую верификацию и ручную проверку.
-Тип — **гибридное извлечение с верификацией**
+☑️ Stated: data were collected from articles (PDF), with automatic verification and manual review.
+Collection type — **hybrid extraction with verification**

 ---

 ### `rai:dataDataManipulationProtocol`

-🟡 **[Информация не предоставлена]**

-Нет сведений о нормализации, формировании единиц, обработке дубликатов и прочих трансформациях.
+🟡 **[Information not provided]**

+No details on normalization, unit conversion, duplicate handling, or other data transformations.

 ---

 ### `rai:dataImputationProtocol`

-🟡 **[Информация не предоставлена]**

-Не указано, проводилась ли импьютация или заполнялись ли пропущенные значения специальными стратегиями.
+🟡 **[Information not provided]**

+No indication of whether imputation was performed or whether missing values were handled using specific strategies.

 ---

 ### `rai:dataPreprocessingProtocol`

-🟡 **[Информация не предоставлена]**

-Отсутствует описание шагов предварительной обработки до использования (стандартизация форматов, токенизация и пр.)
+🟡 **[Information not provided]**

+No description of preprocessing steps prior to usage (format standardization, tokenization, etc.)

 ---

 ### `rai:dataReleaseMaintenancePlan`

-🟡 **[Информация не предоставлена]**

-Не указан механизм поддержки, версионирования или обновления датасета.
+🟡 **[Information not provided]**

+No maintenance, versioning, or update mechanism is mentioned.

 ---

 ### `rai:dataUseCases`

-☑️ Предназначен для:
+☑️ Designed for:
-- Анализа противомикробной эффективности комбинаций лекарства и наноматериалов
-- Выявления синергии и построения моделей

-🟡 Не указано, где использование **не рекомендовано** → **[Частично предоставлено]**
+- Analysis of antimicrobial effectiveness of drug-nanomaterial combinations
+- Identifying synergy and building predictive models

+🟡 No mention of where use is **not recommended** → **[Partially provided]**

 ---